babymonie/LiveStrike/README.md

 ### Download & Run
 1. Download the latest release from [Releases](../../releases)
 2. Run `LiveStrike.exe` - that's it!
+3. **If prompted for Node.js**: Click "Yes" to install it for live data fetching
-3. Right-click the system tray icon for settings
+4. Right-click the system tray icon for settings

 ### First Launch
 - LiveStrike automatically starts its data service
+- If Node.js isn't installed, you'll get a helpful setup prompt
 - Choose your preferred matches from the picker
 - Adjust opacity and position to your liking
 - Widget stays on top for continuous monitoring